CptPirx/detaviz/README.md

 > conda activate anomaly_simulation
 ```
 5. Download the [AURSAD](https://zenodo.org/record/4487073) dataset and move it to the directory anomaly_simulation/Data
+6. All the following commands must be run from the activated virtual environment

 ## How to use it?
 The project can be used in several ways.